Home

 Updates

 June 29, 2023.
 NetChoice filed suit against Arkansas Attorney General Tim Griffin (NetChoice v.
-Griffin) on grounds that Arkansas’ Social Media Safety Act violates the First Amendment by mandating that leading websites collect and verify sensitive personal information about its users in order to access the internet.
+Griffin) on grounds that the Arkansas’ Social Media Safety Act violates the First Amendment by mandating that leading websites collect and verify sensitive personal information about its users in order to access the internet.

 August 31, 2023.
 US District Court Judge Timothy L. Brooks issued a preliminary injunction the day before the law was set to take effect, declaring it unconstitutional and that requiring users to upload driver’s licenses to the internet would deter adults from using the internet, thus chilling speech.